aidenybai/lucia/README.md

 # [Lucia](https://lucia.js.org) &middot; ![Code Size](https://badgen.net/badgesize/brotli/https/unpkg.com/lucia?color=7460E1&style=flat-square) ![NPM Version](https://img.shields.io/npm/v/lucia?color=%23C454FF&style=flat-square) ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?color=%23E676AA&style=flat-square) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?color=%23FA8A7C&style=flat-square)

-> The goal of the project was to institute a easy way to build webapps.
+> Currently not suitable for production.
+Every version has major breaking changes.

-Data-driven web framework for tiny webapps.
+Tiny library for tiny web apps.

-Lucia aims to

-Lucia is a radical new approach to building user interfaces.
-Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Lucia shifts that work into a compile step that happens when you build your app.

-Instead of using techniques like virtual DOM diffing, Lucia writes code that surgically updates the DOM when the state of your app changes.

-- **Declarative:** Lucia makes it painless to create interactive UIs.
+- 🅰️ **Declarative:** Lucia makes it painless to create interactive UIs.
 Declarative views make your code more predictable, simpler to understand, and easier to debug.
-- **Reactive:** When a data point is changed, the loose Virtual DOM will react and will update and render the points in realtime.
+- 💥 **Reactive:** When a data point is changed, the loose Virtual DOM will react and will update and render the points in realtime.
+- ⚡ **Lightweight:** Lucia is extremely light (~3kb min+brotli) and performant as it does not VNode diff, renders directives only if necessary, and relies only on selectors.
-- **Data-Driven:** Instead of using traditional direct DOM manipulation, Lucia provides an interface to change data to mutate our loose Virtual DOM.
+- 🗂️ **Data-Driven:** Instead of using traditional direct DOM manipulation, Lucia provides an interface to change data to mutate our loose Virtual DOM.
-- **Lightweight:**
-- **Directive-based**
+- ✅ **Directive-based:** Lucia relies heavily on the concept of bringing development to the HTML, making it easier to visualize than interacting with the actual DOM.

 ## Installation